elberthcorniell/rock-paper-scissor-js/README.md

 # Rock, Pape, Scissors Js - RPG Game

-> An easy way to manage tasks for groups.
-Built using JavaScript
+> A rpg turn based game for Rock, Paper and Scissors.
+Built with Javascript and the Phaser library.

 ![screenshot](./.github/capture.png)